 How can we coexist with animals without “using” them?

 It is also important that we learn how to coexist with animals without exploiting them.
 The use of therapeutic animals may seem innocent and mutually beneficial but when you stop to consider it, practices like that are exploitative as the animal is being used by a human.
 In many cases, it seems as though, we only value the animals because of the benefits that we derive from them.
+Did you know we can even feed companion animals with vegan dog food and cat food in order to avoid exploiting the animals we traditionally use for their feed?

 This is why animal sanctuaries play such an important part in today’s world.
 Giving animals a safe haven to exist free from harm, often rescued from exploitation, is the least we can do to try to make up for the damage we’ve caused.
 Wild animals belong in the wild, and domesticated animals belong in sanctuaries where we can mutually interact with them on their terms.